Having good social media profiles can get you more exposure online, help you connect with your fans or customers, and improve your online reputation.

 Using the same name is ideal but not always possible.
 If your username is taken on another platform, then use something very similar.

 Your social media bio should have everything people need to know about your brand.
 Let them know what makes your brand stand out, what you do, and a call to action whenever possible.

 You can brand your social media profile by using a custom cover image with your brand colors and logo.
 You can also put important information in your cover image.
 On some platforms, you can also add your interests.
 This is a great way to add a personal touch.

 You can cross-promote your social media profile with each other, by adding all of your links to each profile.
 You can also all links to your website, and email campaigns.

 If you’re getting started with social media marketing, the first step is to set up your accounts and profiles correctly.

 If you’ve already been in the game for a while, it’s probably time to take a look at the profiles you set up.

 Are there ways to improve what you already have online?
 Is the profile picture you uploaded last year still relevant?
-Do your bio or link need updating?
+Does your bio or link need updating?